magasinet/odin-recipes/README.md

 What the current project is:

-The project is about a recipe.
+This project is about a recipes.
+3 types of recipes are shown with ingredients and steps to serve them.

 What skills used:

 Html.
-A simple html-page.
+Simple html-pages with tags such as headings,images, links and lists.